forestgrape/coronavirus/index.md

 * This is work in progress, so mistakes of any form are likely.
 * The page started with a proposal for a Dry Form Transmission Model and that the Covid-19 transmission can be metaphored smoke-like.
 More [content](#t-content) has been added since and noteworthy changes are mentioned in [updates](#updates).
 * These are __hypothesis__ and __research ideas__ but __not__ double checked facts.
 They are put here as ideas to be checked and evaluated.
 * This page is intended to be like an inspiring conversation and many parts aren't rigorous and just ideas in raw form.
 Thus just a thanks may be more suitable than citing (if to put as a license: at most Creative Commons).
 For republishing content copy paste like attribution is appropriate.
 In short: copy paste like needs attribution.
-For inspiration, a thanks is enough and welcome.
+For inspiration,  thanks are enough and welcome.

 <!--
 * This page is written for people, who like and are used to __critically analyze__ concepts and ideas.
 Good knowledge in [natural] sciences and a lot of time to read resources is helpful. -->